Can You Mix Creatine with Protein Powder_Ways to Use It

 How much protein should I consume when using creatine supplementation?

-When using creatine supplementation, you should aim to consume about 20-25 grams of protein per serving.
-This amount supports muscle protein synthesis and helps in muscle recovery and growth.
-Your total protein intake will depend on your overall dietary needs and fitness goals.
+Aim for 20–25 g of protein per serving.
+This amount supports muscle protein synthesis and helps with recovery and growth.
+Total protein needs depend on your overall diet, activity level, and fitness goals.

 What is the best time to take creatine and protein supplements?